 In 2019, Potter examined efficacy of several products applied foliar sprays for efficacy on Japanese beetles adults on littleleaf linden.
-Treatments were applied from Jul 9 to Jul 24 on a schedule shown in less effective (Table).
+Treatments were applied from Jul 9 to Jul 24 on a schedule shown in less effective (Table 20.
+Efficacy of several insecticides for Popillia japonica adults feeding on littleleaf linden (Tilia cordata), Potter, 2019.
+Table 20).
 Treatments were evaluated at 3, 7, 14, 21 and 28 DAT from the 9 July date.
 On the assay day, undamaged linden foliage was collected from each branch and placed in individual clear 8 oz deli containers.
 Five female JB were then added per dish.
 Dishes were held at 26° C; 14:10 light-dark cycle for 24 h; then the JB were removed and each cohort was transferred to a separate tray that was opened in direct sunlight.
 This "fly-off" assay rapidly distinguishes healthy JB, which invariably take flight, from dead or moribund individuals.
 Photocopies of the leaves were scanned, with missing area determined with the software program Paint.NET v4.2.1.
-For a second trial, ten female JB beetles were directly sprayed until wet and then transferred to a clean dish and provided with untreated linden foliage.
+For a second trial, ten female JB beetles were directly sprayed until wet and then transferred to a clean dish and provided with Nontreated linden foliage.
 After 24h, beetles were subjected to fly-off assay and foliage feeding was assessed.

-The results of both trials are shown in Table 20.
+The results of both experiments are shown in Table 20.
 In the first trial, Carbaryl, IKI-3106 (cyclaniliprole) and BCS-507 significantly reduced both feeding and beetle survival.
 Acelepryn also greatly reduced beetles' feeding on all dates.
 Acelepryn also caused beetle mortality, but not quite as consistently as the above mentioned treatments.
-For the feeding reduction assays, the treatments Acelepryn, BCS-507, IKI-3106 and carbaryl were consistently better than the untreated check.
-BotaniGard MAXX, V-10433 and AzaGuard provided some feeding reduction compared to the untreated control, but not consistently on all dates and not to the same level as the above mentioned treatments.
+For the feeding reduction assays, the treatments Acelepryn, BCS-507, IKI-3106 and carbaryl were consistently better than the Nontreated check.
+BotaniGard MAXX, V-10433 and AzaGuard provided some feeding reduction compared to the Nontreated control, but not consistently on all dates and not to the same level as the above mentioned treatments.
 In the second trial, Acelepryn, BCS-507, IKI-3106, and carbaryl reduced survival by 95%.
 The treatments Acelepryn, BCS-507, BontiGard MAXX, IKI-3106, KOC22018-8, and carbaryl reduced feeding by 90%.